Alex313031/jslint/README.md

-# jslint
+## jslint

-Little linter I use for my Electron projects
+ - Just a little linter I use for my Electron projects.